 So now that I’m nearing the end of the engrossing book by Bruce Clark on the effects of the compulsory population exchange brought about by the Lausanne Treaty on Greece and Turkey, what shall I read next?
 Is it to be McBain or Balzac?

 Email from Steve Lee in Suffolk.
 He’s having his house near us in Ano Korakiana renovated and has offered me discarded wood:

 Hi Simon.
 I have had a call from my friend George and today he told me he has started removing the roof on the house.
 Also I told him that you may be interested in some wood, and he said be free to take what you like .
 If you’re about with your camera would you be able to take an odd photo or two.
 Regards SteveI’ve been trudging back and forth with the barrow, negotiating the steps up from our place and the steps down to Steve’s.
 His heap of wood gets smaller, ours larger - and now it's all to be cut to fit the stove.

 practical care project, but Chris and Edmund are a thousand miles away in Birmingham.
 Oh well.
 The stove's working far better, after a morning taking apart the flu pipe and scraping it clean of accumulated soot.

-Jim Potts refers me via his blog to John's Corfu World blog which displays this intriguing black and white film of Corfu in the 1930s.
+Jim Potts refers me via his blog to John's Corfu World blog (now here on FB 2018) which displays this intriguing black and white film of Corfu in the 1930s.
 How did Yianni find this in the Ellinikí Radiofonía Tileórasi (ERT) - Ελληνική Ραδιοφωνία Τηλεόραση (ΕΡΤ) - Archives?